zoom-c/docs/trezor-user/user/updatingfirmware.rst

 .. image:: images/updateneeded.png

-That means its time to update!
+That means its time to update your TREZORs firmware!

 Doing so is easy.

 Without closing the myTREZOR website, unplug your TREZOR.
-Now press down both buttons on your TREZOR and holding down the buttons, plug your TREZOR back in.
+Now press down both buttons on your TREZOR.
+Holding down the buttons, plug your TREZOR back in.
 It may help if you hold your TREZOR from the top in a pinching motion.

 .. image:: images/clawupdateplugin.jpg